bazzat10/Projects/Project1/readme.md

                       |      |

-After each move by the player the code run by adding the numbers together diagonally, horizontally and vertically, and checks if the numbers ADD up to either 6 or 9.
-If the numbers add to 6 PLAYER ONE wins.
-IF the numbers add to 9 PLAYER TWO wins.
-REMEMBER that each time Player One selects a box, the value 2, gets inserted into the array.
+After each move by the player - a function(code) runs by adding the numbers together -  diagonally, horizontally and vertically.
+Another function(code) than compares if the SUM of the values ADD up to either **6** or **9**.
+If the SUM add up to **6** PLAYER ONE wins.
+If the values add up to **9** PLAYER TWO wins.

+REMEMBER that each time Player One selects a box, a value of 2, gets inserted into the array.
 PLAYER TWO inserts the value 3.

+examples:

                    2  |   2  |  2   = 6 (PLAYER ONE WINS)